 - A genetic defect in joint cartilage

-- Sports and jobs that cause stresses on the joints mostly due to repetitive use of the joints.
+- Sports and jobs that cause stress on the knee and other joints, mostly due to repetitive use of the joints

 How Stem Cell Therapy for Osteoarthritis differs from Conventional Osteoarthritis Therapy

-Conventional options for the complications of osteoarthritis include non-steroidal anti-inflammatory drugs (NSAIDs), pain medications, corticosteroid injections, weight management and control, exercise and braces to help lessen the pain.
-But take note that these do not reverse the symptoms of osteoarthritis.
+Conventional osteoarthritis treatment options for the complications of osteoarthritis include non-steroidal anti-inflammatory drugs (NSAIDs), pain medications, corticosteroid injections, weight management and control, exercise and braces to help lessen the pain.
+But take note that these treatments for osteoarthritis do not reverse the symptoms of osteoarthritis.

-In some instances, your physician may suggest total joint replacement where they will cut away the damaged cartilage and bone and then replace them with an artificial joint.
+In some instances, your physician may suggest treating osteoarthritis with total joint replacement, where they will cut away the damaged cartilage and bone and then replace them with an artificial joint.
 They can also recommend arthroscopic surgery, which is minor surgery where the joint is examined for damage using an arthroscope that is inserted into the joint via a small incision.

-However, joint replacement should only be deliberated after exhausting other non-surgical therapies.
-Surgery exposes the patient to different kinds of risk and entails a longer recovery time.
+However, joint replacement for treating osteoarthritis should only be deliberated after exhausting other non-surgical therapies.
+Surgery as a form of osteoarthritis treatment exposes the patient to different kinds of risk and entails a longer recovery time.
 Today, more and more people are turning to stem cell therapy for knees and other arthritic joints as a first option instead of risky, invasive surgery.

 Stem Cell Therapy For Osteoarthritis

 Osteoarthritis stem cell therapy for knees and other joints has already helped countless people find relief from pain.
-Even if you have already had a joint replacement, you may find that this advanced regenerative method can do wonders.
+Even if you have already had a joint replacement, you may find that this advanced regenerative method for treating osteoarthritis can do wonders.